glic3rinu/passlib/docs/lib/passlib.hash.sha1_crypt.rst

 Usage
 =====
-Supporting a variable sized salt and variable number of rounds, this scheme is used in exactly the same way as :mod:`~passlib.hash.sha512_crypt`.
+Supporting a variable sized salt and variable number of rounds, this scheme is used in exactly the same way as :class:`~passlib.hash.sha512_crypt`.

 Functions
 =========
-.. autofunction:: genconfig
-.. autofunction:: genhash
-.. autofunction:: encrypt
-.. autofunction:: identify
-.. autofunction:: verify
+.. autoclass: sha1_crypt

 Format
 ======